Does a Single-Member LLC need an EIN?

 Ready to form an LLC?
 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.7 out of 5 stars 14,732 reviews
+Excellent 4.8 out of 5 stars 18,295 reviews

-An EIN (employer identification number) is a nine-digit number assigned to a business by the IRS for tax identification purposes.
+An What is an EIN (employer identification number) is a nine-digit number assigned to a business by the IRS for tax identification purposes.
 Limited liability companies (LLCs) with employees or more than one owner are required by law to acquire an EIN, but not all single-member LLCs are required to get one.
 Still, there are some compelling reasons for even these LLCs to have an EIN.

 Some single-member EINs are allowed to use the owner’s Social Security number instead of an EIN when filing federal taxes.
 But having an EIN can help single-member LLC owners further separate their personal and business financials, open business bank accounts, safeguard against identity theft, and establish a credit history for their business.